willkg/douglas/docs/dev_writing_plugins.rst

     def verify_installation(request):
         config = request.get_configuration()

-        if not config.has_key("category_flavour"):
+        if not config.has_key("category_theme"):
-            print "missing optional config property 'category_flavour' " print "which allows you to specify the flavour for the category " print "link.  refer to pycategory plugin documentation for more " print "details."
+            print "missing optional config property 'category_theme' " print "which allows you to specify the theme for the category " print "link.  refer to pycategory plugin documentation for more " print "details."
         return 1